Implementation standards

 Alignment note

-This page describes delivery controls.
-Regulatory compliance requirements vary by industry and jurisdiction.
-We align our delivery to your requirements and document the controls applied within scope.
+This page describes delivery standards, not legal certification.
+Regulatory requirements vary by industry and jurisdiction.
+We align implementation to the requirements you define and document the controls applied within scope.